cyrusimap/cyrus-imapd/docsrc/index.rst

 Features
 --------

-This is the highlight reel of Cyrus's full list of features_.
+This is the highlight reel of Cyrus's full list of :ref:`features <imap-features>`.

 * **Security**: Cyrus runs on sealed servers, where normal users can't log in.
 Users access mail through IMAP/POP or KPOP.
 * **Performance and scalability**: The mail spool uses a filesystem layout.